This page contains continually changing information about ongoing City projects. If you would like further information, please contact us!

 Recent/future project tasks at the site include:

-- Year 2020: City’s consultant is monitoring growth of native tree species and regrowth of Brazilian pepper trees; an additional treatment is scheduled for late-January.
-Staff and the City Engineer are currently preparing a grant application to the Florida Inland Navigation District (FIND) to fund the design and construction of a boardwalk and other amenities from the western end of Long Point Drive to the Banana River.
+- City’s consultant is monitoring growth of native tree species and regrowth of Brazilian pepper trees; an additional treatment was completed in mid-March.
+Staff and the City Engineer prepared/submitted a grant application to the Florida Inland Navigation District (FIND) to partially fund the design and construction of a boardwalk and other amenities from the western end of Long Point Drive to the Banana River.
+City Council has approved the grant application in the amount of $370,000.

 The City’s contractor removed and disposed offsite over 71 tons of asphalt and concrete construction debris discovered at the site.
 The property will be replanted with native tree species per the Planting Plan as approved by St. Johns River Water Management District (SJRWMD).
 Staff was informed by SJRWMD that they will not be purchasing the two wetlands properties to the south of the City-owned site.
 It was determined that the property to the immediate south already includes a conservation easement so mitigation credits are not available for the removal of Brazilian pepper trees.
 Improvements described above will continue on the City-owned property.
 Project updates are available in The Weekly Update, on the City web page and on City social media platforms.